npraveen35/system_integrations/README.md

 # system_integrations
+# praveen.nagegowda.ext@nokia.com
+# Nokia SON installation and system integrations work

-This repository included details about some installation and troubleshooting works on linux
+This repository included details about taks on installation/system integrations and troubleshooting/debugging works on linux